Page Not Found

 Published in 13th USENIX Symposium on Operating Systems Design and Implementation (OSDI), 2018

-This paper presents a new approach to test file-system crash consistency: bounded black-box crash testing (B3).
+This paper presents the bounded black-box crash testing (B3), a new approach to test file-system crash consistency.
 B3 tests the file system in a black-box manner using workloads with file-system operations.
 Since the space of possible workloads is infinite, B3 bounds this space based on the insights from studying recent crash-consistency bugs reported in Linux file systems.
-Most reported bugs can be reproduced using small workloads with three or fewer operations, and all reported bugs result from crashes after fsync () related system calls.
-We build CrashMonkey and Ace, to demonstrate the effectiveness of this approach.
-These tools find 24 out of the 26 recent crash-consistency bugs and reveal 10 new crash-consistency bugs that result in severe consequences like broken rename atomicity and loss of persisted files.
+We build CrashMonkey and Ace, to demonstrate the effectiveness of B3 approach.
+These tools find 24 out of the 26 recent crash-consistency bugs…

 Published in ACM Transactions on Storage (TOCS), 2019